rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

 Type aliases are also commonly used with the `Result<T, E>` type for reducing repetition.
 Consider the `std::io` module in the standard library.
-I/O operations often return a `Result<T, E>` to handle situations when operations fail to work.
+I/O operations often return a `Result<T, E>` to владение situations when operations fail to work.
 This library has a `std::io::Error` struct that represents all possible I/O errors.
 Many of the functions in `std::io` will be returning `Result<T, E>` where the `E` is `std::io::Error`, such as these functions in